count/sql-snippets/bigquery/binomial-distribution.md

 ),
 after_rejection as (
-  -- If the random number for this value of k is too high, reject it select k from probs where u <= threshold
+  -- If the random number for this value of k is too high, reject it -- Note - the binomial PDF is normalised to a max value of 1 to improve the sampling efficiency select k from probs where u <= threshold / (select max(threshold) from probs) )
-)

 select * from after_rejection